lbarrous/deel-backend/README.md

 ## DESCRIPTION

 Hi there!.
-This repo is mean to show the solution for the deel backend task, considering the following:
+This repo is mean for the solution for the deel backend task, considering the following:

-- Using typescript for new and added modules
+- Used typescript on new and added modules to improve code quality and readability.
 - Typical MVC architecture, with Routes, Controllers, Services.
-- Classes are structured using DDD (Domain drive design) (Job, Admin, Contracts, etc).
+- Classes are structured using DDD (Domain driven design) (Job, Admin, Contracts, etc).
 This help to separate the layers.

-## TIME TRACKING (TOTAL 4 HOURS)
+## TIME TRACKING (AROUND 4 HOURS IN TOTAL)

-- 30/06 - setting up app and config - 20 minutes
+- 30/06 - setting app initial skeleton of app and config - 20 minutes
 - 30/06 - Job and Contracts API - 90 minutes
+- 01/07 - Testing - 60 minutes
-- 01/07 - Readme modification and testing - 30 minutes
+- 01/07 - Write balances API - 30 minutes
-- 01/07 - Balances API - 35 minutes
+- 01/07 - Write Admin API - 30 minutes
 ## SETUP

 - clone this repo